imarranz/data-science-workflow-management/README.md

   * [docs]: Space for [Sphinx](https://www.sphinx-doc.org), [MkDocs](https://www.mkdocs.org/) or [Jupyterbooks](https://jupyterbook.org/) documentation.
 With jupyter notebooks is very easy to generate documentation using jupterbook.
     * [MkDocs]: A very useful tool to make a website with documentation and results.
 Easy to configure and easy to generate.
     * [Sphinx]: A powerfull documentation tool.
 Unfortunately, I have not yet use it.
     * [Jupyterbooks]: A tool to generate a website from markdown or directly from jupyter notebooks.
-An example can be see here: [PyGenMet Manual](http://www.imarranz.com/pygenmet-manual/docs/index.html)
+An example can be seen here: [PyGenMet Manual](http://www.imarranz.com/pygenmet-manual/docs/index.html)

   * [images]: Images necessaries to documents that they are no generated with code.

   * [notebooks]: Jupyter notebooks.
 Naming convention is date YYYYMMDD (for ordering), the author's initials, and a short `-` delimited description.

   * [references]: Data dictionaries or metadata[^metadata], manuals, etc (notes icebreaker).
 Articles related to the project can also be stored in this folder.